-- M) Duties and Powers of the Issues Liaison: - 1) Must host one (1) event per quarter pertaining to the issue that they are appointed to. - 2) Shall assist Human Rights Week Chair in coordinating Human Rights Weeks events. - N) Duties of Special Projects Chair. - 1) Shall prepare weekly updates on the special projects of the board - 2) Shall act as a liaison to the following HRB sub-committees: United Students Against Sweatshops (USAS), Students for Reproductive Justice (SRJ), Students Against Sexual Assault (SASA), and Students Against Gun Violence (SAGV). - a) Each committee shall report to the Special Projects Chair with weekly updates on current programs and activities. - 3) Must host one (1) event per quarter pertaining to their individual projects. - 4) Shall be empowered to endorse adding members to the above sub-committee that must be confirmed by a 50% +1 vote by the current voting members. - O) Human Rights Board Internal By-Laws: - 1) A.S.
+- 1) Shall attend all Executive Board Meetings of the Human Rights Board. - 2) Shall attend all EJA meetings. - 3) Shall report to the Executive Board members about projects and updates regarding EJA. - 4) Shall serve as a liaison between HRB Executive Board and EJA. - 5) Shall coordinate the Environmental Justice Fair during Human Rights Week. - 6) Shall maintain communication with AISA in planning Indigenous People's Day - 7) Shall complete one (1) additional project outside of the ones listed above.

+Q) Human Rights Board Internal By-Laws:

+- 1) A.S.
 HRB reserves the right to create internal guidelines and by-laws. - 2) These by-laws shall not conflict with any Associated Students stated or implicit regulations and oversight.
 Senate retains the right to implement and enforce all A.S. rules and regulations. - 3) The by-laws shall outline the missions, goals, and intentions of the A.S.
 Human Rights Board. - 4) The by-laws shall be drafted exclusively by the Board's members and are subject to a two-thirds (2/3) majority vote of the Executive Board in order to take effect. - 5) The A.S.
 HRB Senate Liaison shall be charged with updating and maintaining the internal by-laws. - 6) These internal by-laws shall be kept on file in the AS Main Office.

-SECTION 12.
+SECTION 11.
 PUBLIC SAFETY COMMISSION